Reaching the Most Vulnerable

 Formal partnerships with fourteen social service agencies and nonprofits help Habitot reach the most vulnerable young children and families.
-Free, exclusive visit times on weekday afternoons, when the Museum is otherwise closed to the public, have benefited over 5,000 parents and children over the last six years.
+Free, exclusive visit times on weekday afternoons, when the Museum is otherwise closed to the public, have benefited over 8,000 at-risk parents and children over the last seven years.

 The family engagement sessions are currently organized for teen parents, special needs children and their families, homeless families and recently released prisoners and their families.
 Sessions are supported, in part by generous grants from the Sam Mazza Foundation and the Lowell Berry Foundation

 Currently partnering agencies include CalSafe - Hayward/Fruitvale and the Vera Casey Collaborative in Berkeley which bring pregnant and parenting teens to Habitot for play and bonding time with their children.
 Parenting support, as well as distributions of books, clothing and art supplies, help teens become more successful.
 Teen Times